ELFI Refinance Review

 ELFI combines the stability of the bank with the lowest interest rates available.

-In a relatively short period of time on the market, ELFI has proven to be one of the better student loan refinance options.
+In a relatively short period on the market, ELFI has proven to be one of the better student loan refinance options.

-Because ELFI is a product of a longstanding bank and offers extremely low interest rates, it currently rates at #2 in our student loan refinance rankings.
-As we get reader input on their experiences with ELFI we will adjust its ranking accordingly.
+Because ELFI is a product of a longstanding bank and offers extremely low interest rates, it currently rates at number six in our student loan refinance rankings.
+As we get reader input on their experiences with ELFI, we will adjust its ranking accordingly.

 EFLI offers student loan refinance and consolidation for both federal loans and private loans.
-ELFI loans are offered in 5, 7, 10, 15 and 20 year terms.
-The ELFI variable-rate loans start at 2.80% and the fixed-rate loans start at 3.29%.
-The 2.80% is the among the lowest rates on the market, while the 3.29% now gives ELFI the second best fixed-rate loan available as well.
-However, the highlight for ELFI might actually be the 15 and 20-year fixed rate loans where they have either the lowest or second lowest rates on the market.
+ELFI offers loans in 5, 7, 10, 15 and 20 year terms.
+The ELFI variable-rate loans start at 2.39%, and the fixed-rate loans start at 3.14%.
+The 2.39% is among the lowest rates on the market, while the 3.14% now gives ELFI the best fixed-rate loan available.
+However, the highlight for ELFI might be the 15 and 20-year fixed-rate loans where they are among the lowest rates on the market.

-In order to qualify for an ELFI loan a borrower does need to have a degree and pass a credit check.
-Like most legitimate lenders there are no loan application fees, origination fees or prepayment penalties.
+To qualify for an ELFI loan, a borrower does need to have a degree and pass a credit check.
+Like most legitimate lenders, there are no loan application fees, origination fees, or prepayment penalties.

-One area where ELFI is a little more strict than other lenders is that they require a minimum student loan balance of $15,000 in order to refinance.
-Borrowers with smaller balances should look at lenders like CommonBond and Laurel Road who require a minimum of only $5,000.
+One area where ELFI is a little more strict than other lenders is that they require a minimum student loan balance of $15,000 to refinance.
+Borrowers with smaller balances should look at lenders like CommonBond and Laurel Road, who require a minimum of only $5,000.

-ELFI does offer a co-signer release program, but co-signers can only be released if the borrower is able to pass a credit check on their own.
+ELFI does offer a co-signer release program, but co-signers can only be released if the borrower can pass a credit check on their own.

 Education Loan Finance Advantages